 Dining Services offers a full board meal plan for first-year students, who take the majority of their meals in the Marketplace, W&L's main dining hall.
 Upper-division students have several meal plan options which allow them to take their meals in any of the three campus dining facilities, as well as in fraternity/sorority housing and off campus.

-The Career Development Center complements the educational experience of students by providing the guidance and resources needed to develop and implement their academic and career plans.
+The Career and Professional Development Center complements the educational experience of students by providing the guidance and resources needed to develop and implement their academic and career plans.
 Its comprehensive services emphasize collaborative relationships with employers, alumni, faculty, peer institutions and the W&L community.

 With over 120 student organizations to choose from, as well as speakers, concerts, movies and events throughout the year, life at W&L is never dull.
 And if the right opportunity doesn't exist, students are given the tools and encouragement to start something new.